-Russia’s oil and gas exports are helping to blunt the pain of sanctions
+The loophole that’s keeping Russia’s economy alive

 But in recent days it has climbed back up to 103 to the dollar, restoring at least part of Russians’ purchasing power.

 One of the toughest sanctions imposed by the United States and its allies was a freeze on the Russian central bank’s foreign currency reserves.
-That was designed to stop Russia from using its stash of dollars and euros to buy rubles in order to prop up the ruble’s value.
+That was designed to stop Russia from using its stash of dollars and euros to buy rubles to prop up the ruble’s value.

-But Russia has found a partial way around that punishment: the central bank in late February began requiring exporting companies to exchange 80 percent of their hard-currency revenue for rubles, creating new demand for Russia’s currency.
+But Russia has found a partial way around that punishment: The central bank in late February began requiring exporting companies to exchange 80 percent of their hard-currency revenue for rubles, creating new demand for Russia’s currency.

 “Overall, it seems that the emotional shock of the first wave of sanctions in Russia has already passed — among the authorities, businesses, and the population,” Sergey Aleksashenko, a top official in Russia’s central bank and finance ministry in the 1990s, wrote in his Substack newsletter this week.